 Yes, absolutely.
-However, you will need to complete a separate application (including the $25 fee) for each category in which you choose to apply.
+However, you will need to complete a separate application for each category in which you choose to apply.
 Applying in more than one category increases your chances of being selected for a residency.
 However, in the rare instance when an applicant becomes a finalist in two categories, only one Fellowship will be awarded.
 Applicants can not be awarded two residencies in the same year.

 Can I apply for both a two-week and four-week residency?

 Sorry, no. Please choose either the two-week OR the four-week option when filling out the application.